 NAME, AFFILIATION AND OBJECTS

 Thameside Tennis is the operating name of the Civil Service Lawn Tennis Clubi.
-The club is affiliated to the Middlesex County Lawn Tennis Association, Senior’s Tennis GB (the Veterans’ Lawn Tennis Association) and the Civil Service Sports Council Lawn Tennis Association (CSSCLTA)ii.
+The club is affiliated to the Surrey County Lawn Tennis Association, Senior’s Tennis GB (the Veterans’ Lawn Tennis Association) and the Civil Service Sports Council Lawn Tennis Association (CSSCLTA)ii.
 The object of the Club is principally to provide facilities for and generally to promote, encourage and facilitate the playing of tennis including through the provision of suitably qualified coaches.

 Membership of the Club is open to all without discriminationiii.
 However, adult members must pay an annual subscription to CSSC, either as a standard or linked memberiv.
 For juniors, under the age of 19, a parent or carer must join CSSC, whether or not the adult is a playing member of the club (CSSC membership is only open to over 16s)v.